"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

 This is where integration with third-party services comes into play.

-Personally, I will agree that both WPForms and Gravity forms need to do more in this area.
+I will agree that both WPForms and Gravity Forms need to do more in this area.
 They need to encourage developers to contribute to the functionalities of their web forms.

-There are a couple of third-party extensions to further integrate with your Gravity forms.
-Though many of them are built by the Rocketgenuis staff which is quite understandable.
+However, many of them are built by the Rocketgenuis staff, which is quite understandable.

 For example, this plugin add-on lets you style your contact forms created with WPForms.
 It brings beauty to your form.